The School Day

 Collective worship is important to the whole community and contributes significantly to the Christian ethos of the school.
 Parents and pupils readily recall recent sessions which have made an impression on them, particularly the weekly journey through the Bible.
 The excellent adaptations to the church building have created a flexible space which is warm and welcoming whilst retaining an atmosphere of reverence.
 Pupils enter with a sense of expectation.
 A range of strategies, including effective use of information technology is used to engage them in worship.
 They respond with enthusiasm and confidence to question and answers sessions and opportunities to take an active part.
 Pupils enjoy the hymns they sing and have excellent recall of their favourites.
 One parent said that his son insisted on taking his hymn book on holiday.

 Prayers are said every day in assembly and in class before lunch and home time.

 Parents may make a request to withdraw a child from assemblies and religious education.
-Such a request would need to be discussed with the Headmaster.
+Such a request would need to be discussed with the Headteacher.